 Citroen and Panhard were clearly the radical progressives, and while we’re on the subject, I will say that the Citroen wagons based on both the DS/ID,

 as well as those based on its successor the CX were undoubtedly the ultimate wagons ever, with their amazing hydro-pneumatic suspensions, fwd, and excellent space utilization, among other remarkable qualities.
 Ultimate, yes; the most advanced, memorable, innovative, complicated, challenging to keep running…you see where this is going.
-To be the greatest wagon in the world one has to consider that a true wagon is a utility vehicle, and needs to be rugged and fixable.
+To be the greatest wagon in the world one has to consider that a true wagon is a utility vehicle, and needs to also be simple, rugged and fixable.
 The Citroens were the queens of Paris’ boulevards, but good luck trying to keep one running in Kenya fifty years later.

 And we also have to give a nod to the Volvo Duett, which was praised here recently as the “Most practical Car In The World“.
 In may ways, Volvo’s approach to making the Duett was similar to Peugeot’s, although perhaps a wee bit less refined.
 The Peugeot’s four doors alone were a major advantage.
 Volvo went back to longroof sedans with the Duett’s successors.

 To understand the Peugeot wagons, one also needs to understand their primary purpose.
 There were no small passenger vans at the time, just crude load-carrying ones.
-These were comparable to the “station wagons” of America’s past, as originally used to haul arriving passengers from the train station to their hotels.
+These wagons were comparable to the “station wagons” of America’s past, as originally used to haul arriving passengers from the train station to their hotels.
 Undoubtedly, that’s how many of these eight passenger “Familiales” were used, despite their name.

 They were the functional equivalent of the Suburban in its early days, and the light vans and trucks that eventually killed it off.